SourcePointUSA/unity-sdk/README.md

 # Custom GDPR Consent

 To provide you with the ability to request custom GDPR consent with specific vendors, categories, and legitimate interest categories we created the `CustomConsentGDPR` method.
 One additional step to handle the result of the call is the delegate which handles the `GdprConsent` object, represented as `SuccessDelegate` method in our code example below.
 It will be asynchronously triggered when the result of end-user interaction is handled.
+Works for mobile platforms only in the moment.
 ```c#
     public void OnCustomConsentButtonClick()
     {